MiniAiLive/.github/profile/README.md

 [MiniAiLive](https://www.miniai.live/) is a leading AI solutions company specializing in computer vision and machine learning technologies.
 We provide cutting-edge solutions for various industries, leveraging the power of AI to drive innovation and efficiency.

 ## Contact US
-For any inquiries or questions, please [Contact US](https://www.miniai.live/contact/)
+Contact us for our on-premise Face SDK and ID Document SDK deployment For any inquiries or questions, please [Contact US](https://www.miniai.live/contact/)

 <p align="center">